EME-YE/EME-YE/README.md

-We gonna TAKE OVER, The Tech Industry
+We gonna TAKE OVER, The Tech Industry!